jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ## 🏋️ Exercise E: Preserve layout

-You may have noticed that when you refresh or close/re-open JupyterLab, your widget window disappears.
+You may have noticed that when you refresh or close/re-open JupyterLab, our widget window disappears.
 JupyterLab can save and restore layouts, but we need to define how our widget restores its state.